-When one considers the astronomical increase in Langhe land prices over the past decade, it follows that one might suppose Riesling ought only to be planted where economics allows, this is to say that the ‘best’ land is likely to be reserved entirely for Nebbiolo.
-This presupposes that what is to be considered the ‘best’ land is homogenous across varieties.
+Considering the astronomical rise in Piedmontese land prices over the past decade, it follows that one might suppose Riesling ought only to be planted where economics allows, this is to say that the ‘best’ land is reserved for Nebbiolo.
+However, this presupposes that what one might consider the ‘best’ land is homogenous between varieties.
 This is of course false.
-Formed millennia ago, the Langhe’s rolling hills present geographical diversity of bewildering magnitude.
+Formed millennia ago, the Langhe’s rolling hills possess geographical diversity of bewildering magnitude.
 Within scarcely more than a dozen metres, altitude and exposition vary dramatically.
 Even within particularly small vineyards, parcels of land boast streaks of subsoil differing greatly to that of the next ten rows of vines.
 This impressive diversity means that even amongst a land where Nebbiolo reigns king, there exist pockets of land perfectly suited to the cultivation of other varieties.
 In this case Riesling.

 The Langhe DOC (Langhe Riesling DOC) spans 3,335 acres across 94 municipalities of Cuneo, stretching south of the Tanaro to Roddino and Borgomale.
 Riesling is planted across the length and breadth of the denomination.
 GD Vajra and Bric Cenciurio in Barolo (Fosatti and Costa di Rose respectively), Luigi Baudana in Serralunga d’Alba, Ca del Baio, Nada Giuseppe, and Cascina Alberta in Treiso, Oddero in La Morra, and Massolino in Montforte d’Alba.
 In Neive, Castello di Neive have planted Riesling at the crest of Santo Stefano (Albesani), most famous for the wines of Bruno Giacosa.